koii-network/ezsandbox/Lesson 4/PartIII.md

 # Part III.
 Building Audit and Distribution Mechanisms

-The last couple parts were conceptually heavy topics, so lets do something more fun and create our own audit and distribution systems!
+The first two sections were conceptually heavy topics, so lets do something more fun and create our own audit and distribution systems!

 Prerequisites: